-Be sure to file your 2000 income tax return no later than the date you file Form 1045.
+Be sure to file your 2005 income tax return no later CAUTION than the date you file Form

-If you carry back any portion of an NOL or an unused general business credit to tax years before the 3 years preceding the 2000 tax year, you may need to use additional Form(s) 1045.
-On any additional Form(s) 1045, skip lines 1 through 9 and Schedule A.
+If you carry back any portion of an NOL or an unused general business credit to tax years before the 3 years preceding the 2005 tax year, you may need to use additional Forms 1045.
+Complete lines 1 through 9 and Schedule A on only one Form 1045.
+Use this Form 1045 for the earliest preceding tax years.
+You must sign this Form 1045, but do not need to sign the other Forms 1045.